TheGooodDev/TheGooodDev/README.md

 # About Me

 22 years old French developer
-In fifth year of computer science, specializing in **Data Science**.
+graduated of a computer science master degree, specializing in **Data Science**.